18F/unit-testing-node/_pages/components/rule.md

 ```

 Then add an implementation to the `'should contain all the fields from the
 configuration'` test.
-Pass a data object into the `Rule` constructor, and
+Pass a data object into the `Rule` constructor and
 verify that the new `Rule` object contains the same data as the original JSON
 object.
 The most expedient comparison is to use
 [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
 on both objects and to compare the result.
 It's a blunt instrument, but for
-our small case, it gets the job done.
-In this test, we'll use the `expect`
+this small case, it gets the job done.
+In this test, you'll use the `expect`
 form of [Chai BDD-style assertions](http://chaijs.com/api/bdd/).

-The test should look something like:
+The test should look something like this:

 ```js
   it('should contain all the fields from the configuration', function() {